-A boat is a motorised boat or manually propelled vessels such as: kayaks, canoes, sit-on-tops and float-tubes.
+A boat is a motorised boat or manually propelled vessel such as a: kayak, canoe, sit-on-top or float-tube.

 Boating in the Tasmanian Wilderness World Heritage Area (TWWHA)

 Motorised boating is only allowed on Pillans and Julian lakes, Double Lagoon, lakes Ada, Augusta, Fergus (electric only), Mackenzie, Pedder, St Clair and the Gordon River.